For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 North Carolina Gov. Roy Cooper announced earlier today (Oct.
 21) Phase Three of statewide coronavirus restrictions will remain in effect until at least Nov.
 13.

 In Phase 3, which began Oct.
 2, bars, entertainment venues, movie theaters and large outdoor venues were allowed to reopen with capacity restrictions.
 Capacity limits remained in place for restaurants, and mass gatherings were limited as well – 25 for indoors and 50 for outdoors.

 As a friendly reminder, open registration for spring classes begins Nov.
 9. Also, registration for Corporate and Continuing Education courses is ongoing.

 Learn more and stay up to date at cpcc.edu/coronavirus.

 College-Level Examination Program (CLEP®) Testing

-All exams are 90 minutes in length and are composed of multiple-choice questions, with the exception of the College Composition exam (120 minutes and 2 essays).
+All exams are 90 minutes in length and are composed of multiple-choice questions, with the exception of the College Composition exam (120 minutes and two essays).
 These exams require college-level knowledge and critical thinking ability.
-Sufficient preparation is required to do well.
+You must prepare for your exam(s) in order to do well.